wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 3.6 =
+* Added meta data editing is now supported in Writing mode.
+* Fixed toolbar resizing would sometimes be incorrect due to the browser lagging behind showing various UI objects.
+* Updated preview button to check for modifications and notify the user before opening the preview window.

 = 3.5 =
 * Beta support for WordPress 4.1
 * Fixed bug with Firefox that would not dismiss the JavaScript popup correctly.